Harnessing lived experience: how parent participation is fostering community to affect change

 Single parents are a community of interest.
 Community is not only about place.
 We often share common experiences, challenges, and goals, such as balancing work and childcare, navigating single parenthood, and seeking support networks.
 This shared context gives a strong sense of community and mutual support.

 At OPFS, we recognise single parents as ‘experts by experience,’ which is why parental participation is integral to shaping our services and policy and campaigning work.
-We are currently midway through a two-year partnership project with IPPR Scotland and Fife Gingerbread that brings together parents, practitioners and policymakers to identify key challenges within the UK’s Child Maintenance Service.
-Together, we will advocate for a fairer system that better serves children and families.
+Our Transforming Child Maintenance partnership project with IPPR Scotland and Fife Gingerbread has brought together parents, practitioners and policymakers to identify key challenges within the UK’s Child Maintenance Service.
+Together, we are advocating for a fairer system that better serves children and families.

 Single parent experts

-As we move into the second phase of the project, focused on exploring solutions and recommendations for improving the UK child maintenance system, the insights and experiences of parents, as key stakeholders, will be crucial in shaping meaningful policy solutions.
+The second phase of the project, focused on exploring solutions and recommendations for improving the UK child maintenance system, the insights and experiences of parents, as key stakeholders, were crucial in shaping meaningful policy solutions.
 This makes the project both unique and essential.

 The first stage of the project involved focus groups with resident (receiving) parents and non-resident (paying) parents, facilitated separately by OPFS and IPPR Scotland.
 These sessions provided insights into the challenges faced by both groups, helping to identify problems within the system.
 OPFS’s focus groups engaged mothers as receiving parents, while IPPR Scotland worked with fathers who are paying parents.

 Parental involvement has extended far beyond these initial consultations, however.
 We have actively engaged parents throughout the project’s duration, conducting focus groups with parents to gain deeper insights.
-This research marked the beginning of a much broader co-production exercise, with parents continuing their involvement through Single Parent Expert Groups to shape policy recommendations.
-The findings from these discussions will inform solutions aimed at improving the CMS for families across Scotland and the UK.
+This research marked the beginning of a much broader co-production exercise, with parents continuing their involvement through Single Parent Expert Groups to the shape policy recommendations in our report, aimed at improving the child maintenance system for all separated families across Scotland and the UK.

 [It’s] the feeling of trust & comfort the group leaders work so hard to create for everyone